shreyakoley020102/shreyakoley020102/README.md

 - 💬 Can have a long conversation on Marvel or Cricket!
 (PS: Do not recommend me any series of any genre)
 - 🐦 How to reach me? tie a letter to a pigeon
 - 🧐 Have a look at my [portfolio](https://shreyakoley020102.github.io/Know-Me/) and contact me from there!
-- 🙏 Fun fact: I don't like dogs (specially Shampoo)
+- 🙏 Not so fun fact: I don't like dogs (specially Shampoo)
+- 😕 Often I am spotted, applauding underrated South Indian films (and boasting about them) or craving for ice creams or staring at memes (mostly being explained)